Hotchand Molchand Gurbakhshani: Biography

-Literary Contributions
+Literary contributions

-He compiled the poetry of Shah Jo Risalo, the poetry collection of Sufi poet Shah Abdul Latif Bhittai.
+He compiled the Shah Jo Risalo, the poetry collection of Sufi poet Shah Abdul Latif Bhittai.
 He planned to publish this Risalo in four volumes.
 However, only three volumes could be published.
 The fourth volume is missing.
 Some sources say that he gave his unpublished fourth volume to one of his students for proofreading who misplaced/lost it and could not return it to the author.
 Other sources are of the opinion that the author could not publish it due to financial problems.

 The first volume published in 1923 contained five surs (melodies), 500 baits, 32 wais, along with the meaning and etymology of words and terms.
 He also explained various verses and discussed the background and the folktales used in the surs.
 This volume included the Introduction called Muqadema consisting of the Shah's biography, his personality and religion.
 This introduction was later slightly revised and published as separate booklet Muqdama-i-Lateefi, in 1936, translated into English by Dr Habibullah Siddiqui and published by the Institute of Sindhology in 2009.

 The second volume was published in 1924 which contained six surs (938 baits, 78 wais).
 The third volume published in 1931 contained 601 baits and 32 wais.

 His other publications included the following: